jrg70/Dataiku_Assessment/README.md

 ---

 ## Notes
-- Keep large data files in `data/` but don’t commit them to GitHub.
-- Save outputs (predictions, metrics, plots) in `results/`.
+- Raw data is committed in `data/raw`, other data produced while running such as processed and cleaned data as well as models is captured in the `.gitignore`.
 - `slides/` folder for final presentations.
+- `config.yaml` used for hyperparameter management

 ---